 As with any Legal Holds process, there need to be roles set in place for who will be identifying the content and placing the Holds.
 In this type of legally-sensitive scenario, general end users should not be aware of what content is on Hold or have the ability to place or remove those Holds (especially Jane or Eric).
 In Collabspace, only those designated as Discovery Administrators will have the necessary permissions to place Items on Hold.
 Holds are transparent so other end users can't see what content is on Hold and can continue to work on or even delete documents in their original source system, meanwhile Collabspace has every version of those documents set as immutable.

 With those responsibilities set, it's time to find the relevant information.

 Figure 1: Collabspace Search page.
 The Discovery admin can input terms into the search tab or pull up a previous search query.
-In this case, there is a query for the litigation case called 'JF and EM.'
+In this case, there is a saved search template for the litigation case called 'JF and EM.'

 Figure 2: Collabspace Search Results.
 The Discovery Admin has searched Eric Masterson and Jane Foster.

 One, multiple, or all items from the search results can been selected and placed into an existing or new Hold.
 Generally when placing Holds, it is standard to cast a wider net and capture all items so that no relevant information is missed (narrowing this wide net will be covered below).